Skip to Main Content

 Advanced Implementation Methods Workshop

-• Engaging community partners to collaboratively prioritize barriers
+• Collaborate with community partners to prioritize challenges

-• Developing implementation strategies using methods such as causal pathway diagrams.
+• Design tailored implementation strategies using causal pathway diagrams

-• Developing materials for applying qualitative methods to implementation science research questions
+• Create materials to apply qualitative methods to real-world implementation questions

-This immersive experience will equip participants with practical tools and strategies to address real-world implementation challenges while fostering collaboration with leading experts and peers.
+This immersive experience equips participants with practical tools to tackle complex implementation challenges and fosters meaningful collaboration with peers and experts.

-If you are interested in registering for the Advanced Implementation Methods Workshop and do not have some implementation science experience or prior exposure to implementation science didactics, we strongly recommend that you also register for the Foundational Bootcamp, which will take place the same week.
-This will better ensure you receive the full benefit of this training.
+If you're planning to attend the Advanced Implementation Methods Workshop but have limited experience with implementation science, we strongly recommend also registering for the Foundational Bootcamp, held earlier in the same week.
+This will help you get the most out of the training.

 Day 1: